openfaas/openfaas.github.io/_posts/2019-03-30-openfaas-cloud-gitlab.md

 Your cluster can be private and self-hosted, but in post we will install TLS via LetsEncrypt so I recommend you use a managed service such as DigitalOcean, Amazon EKS or Google's GKE.

+> Note: I reviewed DigitalOcean's Kubernetes service and rate it highly for beginners.
+[Get free credits here](https://m.do.co/c/8d4e75e9886f) to test everything out for free.

 * A self-hosted GitLab CE or EE instance

 You may already have a GitLab installation, if you don't you can [install it easily](https://about.gitlab.com/install/) or use a the official [helm chart](https://docs.gitlab.com/ee/install/kubernetes/gitlab_chart.html).

+> Alternatively GitLab is available in the [DigitalOcean Marketplace](https://cloud.digitalocean.com/marketplace/5c76e3e2d6ac503fd2f78642?i=7a455c) as a one-click VM.

 * `faas-cli`